ODCleanStore/ODCleanStore/release-template/README.txt

    /database/clean_db/update_db_scripts
    /database/dirty_db/update_db_scripts

-   To upgrade from version 0.3.2 to 0.3.4, for example, run both scripts update_to_0.3.3.sql and update_to_0.3.4.sql.
+   executed in the indicated order.
+To upgrade from version 0.3.2 to 0.3.4, for example, run all scripts from subdirectories /database/clean_db/update_db_scripts/0.3.3/ and /database/clean_db/update_db_scripts/0.3.4/.